LGR2/LGRblog/content/post/ChinaETS.md

 </script>

-## What is an ETS and how does it work?‎
+## What is an ETS?‎

-Generally,[^2] an ETS is a market-based approach to reducing emissions by putting a price on the right to emit pollutants.
-How does an ETS work?
+An ETS is a market-based approach to reducing emissions by putting a price on the right to emit pollutants.[^2] The EU ETS is close to an ideal ETS design.
+How does an ideal ETS work?
-* Companies are distributed <mark>allowances</mark>—the right to emit a certain of pollutants—by the government.
+* Companies are distributed allowances—the right to emit a certain amount of pollutants—by the government.
 These allowances can be traded.
-* There is an absolute cap on the number of allowances distributed, meaning yearly total emissions are fixed.
+* There is an absolute cap on the number of allowances distributed, meaning the yearly total emissions are fixed.
 Over time, this cap is lowered to reduce emissions.
 * The fixed supply of allowances creates a financial incentive for companies to reduce their emissions.
-Companies that can reduce their emissions more easily than others can sell their surplus allowances, while companies that cannot reduce their emissions as easily have to purchase extra allowances.
+Companies that can reduce their emissions more easily than others can sell their surplus allowances, while companies that cannot reduce their emissions as easily will have to purchase extra allowances.
-* As the cap is lowered, the supply of allowances is reduced pushing up the price.
-This further incentivises companies to cut emissions.
+* As the cap is lowered, the supply of allowances is reduced, pushing up the price.
+This further incentivizes companies to cut emissions.
-* In order to make sure companies aren't cheating, their emissions are checked and verified.
+* In order to make sure companies aren’t cheating, their emissions are checked and verified.
 At the end of a compliance cycle, companies are required to surrender their allowances to match their verified emissions.
 * Companies that fail to surrender sufficient allowances are subject to penalties.

-[^2]: I say generally because there is a lot of variability between the different ETS around the world.
+[^2]: There is a lot of variability between the different ETS around the world.
 Usually, the variability comes in the form of how the allowances are distributed and how emissions are verified.
-This is just a small hedge—I explain a few different approaches governments can take.
 Also, did anyone else know that Kazakhstan or Montenegro had an ETS?

-This is an ideal ETS system.
-The Chinese ETS differs from the ideal in at least two ways.
-Notice, that I used the word 'distribute' deliberately here.
-It captures the fact there are several methods of distributing allowances to firms.
-Let's first consider the unique characteristics of China's ETS and then examine the modalities of how companies are distributed allowances.

 ### ***The Chinese Context: ETS Design***